YellowJacketLinux/LFS/tlive-lfs.md

-group, those users can automatically have their environmental variables (PATH, INFOPATH, MANPATH) adjust to use the TeXLive system while other user accounts (including system users and daemons) that do not need to use the TeXLive system don't have their environmental variables adjusted.
+group, those users can automatically have their environmental variables (PATH, INFOPATH, MANPATH) adjust to use the TeXLive system while other user accounts (including system users and daemons) that do not need to use the TeXLive system do not have their environmental variables adjusted.

 The purpose of the `texlive` user is to have an otherwise unprivileged